ShokuninSan/drlnd-p1/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to either
+Follow the instructions in `notebooks/Navigation.ipynb` to either
-* get started with training your own agent or
+* train your own agent or
-* load the model weights and watch the trained agent
+* load the model weights and watch the pre-trained agent